Climate Action Plan Home

 Leadership development and capacity building across communities, organizations and businesses is fundamental to achieving the level of change required to attain planning goals.

-Replacing fossil fuels with unlimited, renewable and clean alternatives like wind and solar is an essential step toward mitigating the impacts of climate change.
+Replacing fossil fuels with unlimited, renewable and clean alternatives like wind and solar is an essential step toward reducing the production of greenhouse gases.

 Transportation

-Reducing the amount we travel and using fuel sources that produce fewer greenhouse gases help to reduce emissions from sources in the resources in the transportation sector.
+Reducing the amount we travel and using fuel sources that produce fewer greenhouse gases help to reduce emissions from sources in the transportation sector.

 Urban Greening